13AccentVA/Win10-Hosts-File-DNS-Ad-Blocker/README.md

 If lost or overwritten instructions to restore your origional hosts file can also be found here:
 https://support.microsoft.com/en-us/topic/how-to-reset-the-hosts-file-back-to-the-default-c2a43f9d-e176-c6f3-e4ef-3500277a6dae

-*Ad-list 3 will currently throw errors because it doesn't exist, eventually I'll verify if it's permanantly gone and will remove it if so.*
+~~*Ad-list 3 will currently throw errors because it doesn't exist, eventually I'll verify if it's permanantly gone and will remove it if so.*~~
+Changed my mind and just removed the origional Ad-list 3, the old Ad-list 4 is now Ad-list 3

 To add adlists:
 ===